reyesgo/cybersec-project-docs/Project 2/README.md

    - #### What kind of alarm can be set to detect future port scans?

-      - Setup an email alert.
+      - Set up an email alert.

    - #### What threshold would you set to activate this alarm?